 2. Wait a short time for nature’s chemical reaction to occur

-3. Blow breath samples into a small breath capture bag
+3. Blow breath samples into a measuring device

 4. The samples are then analysed